P. J. Hasham: Role on Blue Heelers

 During the second season, P. J. was one of four officers targeted by an IID raid regarding allegations of police involvement in the sale and distribution of drugs.
-The IID officer assigned to search his house was Monica Draper, the detective who had reported corruption on the Regional Gaming Squad and had long suspected him of being "on the take".
+The IID officer assigned to search his house was Monica Draper, the senior sergeant who had reported corruption on the Regional Gaming Squad and had long suspected him of being "on the take".
 While the investigation was on-going, the news of a crashed prison bus saw P. J. placed back on duty, working with IID to question Susan Croydon (Beth Buchanan) about drugs found during the earlier raids.
 When Adam Cooper (Damian Walshe-Howling) and Chris Riley (Julie Nihill) are taken hostage in the Imperial Hotel, P. J. joined his colleagues in cordoning off the pub and, after Tom is shot, he took part in the interview of the shooter and the take-down of the escaped prisoners.

 Less than three months later, P. J. found himself under investigation by IID again when the local branch of the bank is robbed and the offender fingers him as an accomplice.
 The investigation was complicated by his mutual animosity with Monica Draper, who was assisting the "toe-cutters" with the inquiry.
-When his former boss, Peter Grantham (David Glazebrook), arrived at the station to taunt P. J. about the investigation, he became suspicious that Grantham was setting him up, and his fears were realised when a search uncovered a portion of the stolen funds in his freezer.
+When his former boss, Peter Grantham (David Glazebrook), arrived at the station to taunt P. J. about the investigation.
+P.J became suspicious that Grantham was setting him up, and his fears were realised when a search uncovered a portion of the stolen funds in his freezer.
 With her friend's career on the line, Maggie Doyle (Lisa McCune) approached her father, Pat (Dennis Miller), for help and together they uncovered evidence that Grantham had framed P. J., allowing him to return to duty.

 Late in 1996, the return of young offender Luke Darcy (Jonathan Brooks) from the juvenile justice system corresponded to a spike in assaults and thefts, leading the police to investigate the family.
 The situation came to a head when Nick Schultz (William McInnes) and Adam Cooper responded to a domestic disturbance at the Darcy house, followed shortly by P. J. and Maggie Doyle.
 Luke had soaked his father in fuel and was threatening him with a cigarette lighter when he was tackled by Nick and Adam.
 While Luke was struggling with the police, his mother Raelene began threatening P. J.with a machete, saying that they wouldn't take her son away.
 Backed against a lattice frame, he ordered her to drop the knife, before shooting her three times as she continued to advance towards him.